MDAnalysis/GridDataFormats/MAINTAINER.md

 published.

-### Update package on MDAnalysis channel

-Don't.
-We don't have the man power to update all the dependencies we need in the channel ourselves.
-Relying on conda-forge is more reliant.

 ## Documentation

-Documentation is automatically generated on Travis CI and pushed to the gh-pages branch and appears at https://www.mdanalysis.org/GridDataFormats/.
+Documentation is automatically generated in CI and pushed to the gh-pages branch and appears at https://www.mdanalysis.org/GridDataFormats/.